bvanhai/dotfiles/README.md

 #### Font

-I use default font is `Droid Sans`, `Inconsolata-g` for text editor or terminal emulator and `Dejavu Sans Mono` for panel.
+I use default font is `Droid Sans` and terminal emulator font is `DejaVu Sans Mono`.

 ### Configuration